- Degree: Master of Arts in History

 - Sealed official transcripts from the university that granted your bachelor's degree and from all other institutions of higher education where you completed coursework.
 A GPA of 3.0 in the last 90 quarter hours (60 semester hours) of undergraduate coursework is required.
-Those with less than a 3.0 GPA can be admitted with MAT or GRE scores (see below for requirement).

 - $60 non refundable application fee

 Admission to the graduate program adheres to the guidelines laid down for general admission by the Graduate Programs at WOU.